alextd/ProjectHighrise-TDEnhancementPack/README.md

 - To access build menus
   1. Press 1-4 to select section of bottom row
   2. Press number key select icon X within highlighted section
-  3. Press number key to select
+  3. Press number key to select and place a thing
-  3a.
-Press F-Key to select tab, if any
+  - Press F-Key to select tab, if any
 - e.g. press 2-1-1 to build a small office.
 - e.g. press 1-2-F4-1 to place water pipes
 - e.g. Click apartment icon, press 1 to place studio
+- So you should re-bind the number keys which are set to speed-up
 - Recommend removing keybinds for bulldoze/elevator and reuse those keys for time speed-up
 - Press \` key to cancel ( It may be a little wonky as you're unexpectedly mid-combination )